hummat/hummat.github.io/_drafts/dl_on_pcd.md

 {% include figures/happy_buddha.html %}

 From the given perspective, there is not a lot to see or understand.
-If you haven't already, try zooming out now using your mouse wheel (or fingers).
+Now, if you haven't already, try zooming out using your mouse wheel (or fingers).
 As you might notice, a distinctive shape emerges, namely that of the _Happy Buddha_ from [The Stanford 3D Scanning Repository](http://graphics.stanford.edu/data/3Dscanrep/).
 Here is an image of it from the front:

 <div style="text-align:center;">
   <img src="/images/happy_buddha.jpg" style="max-height:700px">
 </div>

-Here we can already notice the first major differences between the image and point cloud data type: While an image only provides a single _view_ of the object, e.g. from the front, a point cloud can be observed from an arbitrary viewpoint.
-You can try this by clicking and dragging the point cloud.

-Another thing we can notice immediately is the difference in _resolution_ of the image and point cloud.
-While the image only delivers a single view, it is high quality, showing lots of details.
-The point cloud on the other hand is more coarse and further doesn't provide any color information[^1]

-[^1]: It is possible though to provide each point of a point cloud with color information just like a pixel in an image.
-This is generally an additional non-trivial step though, and is not directly provided by the sensor, as is the case for most cameras.

-The point cloud consist of roughly 30 thousand points, while the image with its $372\times 935$ resolution has a whooping 350 thousand pixels.
-Interestingly, an image can also be interpreted as a point cloud, but in two dimensional space, as I've shown [here](https://hummat.github.io/learning/2020/07/17/a-sense-of-uncertainty.html#excursus-images).
-The main difference is, that a pixel in an image is defined by its position on a regular grid, meaning it can be identified by an index, so referring to the pixel at position $(104,517)$ in $x$ and $y$ direction is meaningful.
-This is not true for a point cloud, where each point can have an arbitrary position and distance to its surrounding points in three dimensional space.
-This usually leads to point clouds having a larger file size than images, because we need to store three decimal numbers (the $x$, $y$ and $z$ coordinates) for each point, while a pixel only requires two integers[^2].
-We usually refer to point clouds as _unordered data_, because if we load the data from a file, it doesn't matter which point we load first or

-[^2]: Or even just a single integer---the index of pixel in the array---if we define an order from, e.g., top left to bottom right.
+### Images vs. point clouds

+At first glance, images and point clouds seem to be two very different things.
+Actually though, the underlying concept is the same, they are usually just _represented_ in a different way.
+It all begins with a bunch of points.
+A point can be completely defined by its position in a coordinate frame.
+For images, this coordinate frame is usually two dimensional, while for point clouds it usually has three dimensions.
+Below on the left you see a (slightly pixelated version) of the happy Buddha image from before.
+If you hover over it, you’ll see, for each point, its position in the grid and its RGB color value.[^1] A point defined by a position in a two-dimensional grid, i.e. by it’s position _relative_ to its neighbors rather than by _coordinates_ in 2D space, is called a _pixel_[^2].
+For example, a pixel with position $(10, 51)$ is the pixel coming _after_ pixel $9$ and _before_ pixel $11$ in horizontal (or $x$) direction and identically so for the vertical (or $y$) direction.

+{% include figures/image_vs_pcd.html %}

+In contrast, the second image (right), shows _the same data_, but now represented as a 2D point cloud.
+Here, each point is defined by a two-dimensional coordinate, independent from its neighbors.
+To highlight the difference, I’ve removed _“empty”_ space, i.e. (almost) black pixels, _“converted”_ the grid positions into coordinates (by arbitrarily dividing them by 10) and changed the shape to points instead of squares which are typically chosen to represent pixels.
+Here, the point at coordinates $(1.0,5.1)$ (the same as the example _pixel_ from before) doesn’t care about its neighbors and doesn’t tell us anything about them.
+Maybe there is another point at $(1.1, 5.2)$, maybe not, we can’t tell just by knowing about the coordinates of the current point.
+You can zoom in on both representations (by clicking and dragging a rectangle) to further explore the representational differences.

+[^1]: I’ve introduced this kind of image representation [here](https://hummat.github.io/learning/2020/07/17/a-sense-of-uncertainty.html#excursus-images) if you would like to explore this further.
+[^2]: Apparently originating from _picture element_.

+Of course we might wonder now: if an image can become a point cloud, can a point cloud become something more akin to an image?
+The answer is, absolutely!
+Enter _the voxel grid_.
+A voxel[^3] is for a point in three dimensions, what a pixel is for a point in two dimensions.
+Just as with images, the position of a voxel in 3D space is defined by its position in the underlying data structure, a 3D grid, relative to its neighbors.

+[^3]: _volume_ or _volumetric_ _element_

+Both representations have their advantages and disadvantages.
+While grid data ()

 ## General stuff